DO'S AND DON'TS

 4. Improper Washing & Drying

-✔️ Rinse Immediately – After swimming, rinse your swimwear in cold, clean water to remove chlorine and oils before they settle into the fabric.
+✔️ Rinse Immediately: After swimming, rinse your swimwear in cold water to remove chlorine and oils before they settle into the fabric.

-✔️ Avoid Tumble Dry & Dry Cleaning – As always, a gentle hand wash is best.
+✔️ Avoid Tumble Dry & Dry Cleaning: A gentle hand wash is best.
 If machine washing, use a delicates bag.

-✔️ Avoid Wringing Out – Instead of twisting your swimsuit to remove water, gently press out excess moisture.
-Wringing stretches and weakens fabric fibers.
+✔️ Avoid Wringing Out: Instead of twisting your swimwear, gently press out excess moisture to avoid stretching fibres.

-✔️ Dry in the Shade – Direct sunlight can break down fabric and accelerate yellowing.
-Always air-dry in a shaded, well-ventilated area.
+✔️ Dry In The Shade: Direct sunlight can break down fabric and accelerate yellowing.
+Always air-dry in a shaded area.

-✔️ Skip Harsh Chemicals – Never use bleach or strong detergents.
-Stick to swimwear-friendly detergents that protect delicate fibers.
+✔️ Skip Harsh Chemicals: Avoid bleach or strong detergents.
+Use swimwear-friendly detergents to protect delicate fibres.